-NOTE: Such a mismatch might occur if, for example, the line contains a tab character, or an accented character represented by a base character plus a combining character.
+NOTE 2: Such a mismatch might occur if, for example, the line contains a tab character, or an accented character represented by a base character plus a combining character.

-A text file’s character encoding determines the number of bytes that represent each character, and therefore determines the range of bytes represented by a text region.
-A SARIF consumer SHALL consider a file to have the encoding specified by file.encoding (§3.17.9), if present, or else by run.defaultFileEncoding (§3.11.18), if present.
+A text artifact’s character encoding determines the number of bytes that represent each character, and therefore determines the range of bytes represented by a text region.
+A SARIF consumer SHALL consider an artifact to have the encoding specified by artifact.encoding (§3.24.9), if present, or else by theRun.defaultEncoding (§3.14.24), if present.
 If neither is present, the consumer MAY use any heuristic or procedure to determine the encoding, including (for example) prompting the user.

-NOTE 2: If a consumer incorrectly determines a file’s encoding, it might not display the file correctly.
+NOTE 3: If a consumer incorrectly determines an artifact’s encoding, it might not display the artifact correctly.
 For example, when it attempts to highlight a region, it might highlight an incorrect range of characters.

-A text region MAY be specified in three ways:
+A text region MAY be specified in two ways: